cchchoi1986/test-reddit-rails/README.md

-# Reddit on Rails
+# Testing Reddit on Rails
-- This is a class project where we will clone reddit using Ruby on Rails
+- This is a class exercise on learning testing using Rspec in Rails